String Quartet No. 12 (Shostakovich)

-Dmitri Shostakovich's String Quartet No. 12 in D-flat major, Op.
+Dmitri Shostakovich's String Quartet No. 12 in D♭ major, Op.
 133, was composed in 1968.
 It is dedicated to Dmitri Tsyganov, the first violinist of the Beethoven Quartet, which premiered the work in Moscow on June 14.

 Structure

 The work lasts approximately 26 minutes and is in two movements:

 The piece contains twelve-tone elements, such as the opening in the cello:

 Opening of the first movement in the cello outlines a tone row: